SoftwareHeritage/swh-deposit/docs/sys-info.rst

   - If the collection does not exist, it is created alongside
   - The password, if required, is passed as plain text but stored encrypted

 Reschedule a deposit
 ---------------------

+If for some reason, the loading failed, after fixing and deploying the new deposit loader, you can reschedule the impacted deposit through:

 .. code:: shell